Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 Lee Daugherty owns Alexandre’s, a bar and live music venue in Dallas.
 His last day open was March 17.

 The bar received $55,000 from PPP, plus another chunk from the Economic Injury Disaster Loans program.
-Even when bars were allowed open in Texas, Daugherty chose to keep Alexandre’s shut to protect people.
+Even when bars were allowed to open in Texas, Daugherty chose to keep Alexandre’s shut to protect people.

-Daugherty hoped that another relief package would help carry his bar until the spring, when he’ll be able to serve customers outside and vaccine distribution will be farther along.
+Daugherty hoped that another relief package would help carry his bar until the spring, when he’ll be able to serve customers outside and vaccine distribution will be further along.
 When Congress passed the bill Monday, he sent messages to his staff saying help was on the way.
 Now he’s had to walk that back.

 “We don’t know what’s going to happen again, and this could go on forever,” Daugherty said.